Amazon EBS vs EFS vs S3: Picking the Best AWS Storage Option for Your Business

 Amazon S3 Use Cases

-Data lake and big data analytics: Create a data lake to hold raw data in its native format, then use machine learning tools, query-in-place, and analytics to draw insights.
+- Data lake and big data analytics: S3 can create a data lake to hold raw data in its native format, then use machine learning tools, query-in-place, and analytics to draw insights.
 S3 works with AWS Lake Formation to create data lakes, then define governance, security, and auditing policies.
 Together, they can be scaled to meet your growing data stores, and you’ll never have to make an investment upfront.

 When weighing the merits of Amazon EBS vs EFS vs S3, there are many nuances.
 If you need help deciding which technology is the best fit for your unique business challenges and goals, let Mission help.
 Our team of AWS Certified Engineers and other experts can advise you on which storage solution may be best for your organization.
 In fact, Mission can tailor the level of support you need, even taking over the implementation and management of your storage solution, entirely.
 And by engaging our knowledgeable team you can get the most value out of whichever solution you choose.